coveo/source.coveo.com/_posts/2018-08-01-CoveoMap-building-a-custom-coveo-component.md

 Some extra steps would be required to incorporate the component in a CMS framework such as Coveo for Sitecore.
 However, most of the work required to make a relevant map is documented in this article.

 ## Indexing
 A realistic data set was the first requirement for CoveoMap.
 Real street addresses, with exact latitude and longitude, are indeed the base of any good geospatial search.
 A user also needs to be able to search (and filter) results based on city name, region, or any other useful information available on the results.
-To mock the data, we used a dataset of Australian addresse, available online for free,  to which was added fields generated using [Mockaroo](https://mockaroo.com/), an online mockup tool.
+To mock the data, we used a dataset of Australian addresses, available online for free, to which was added fields generated using [Mockaroo](https://mockaroo.com/), an online mockup tool.
 The items were then pushed to Coveo using the Push API.

 ### Items
 Upon page loading, all of the indexed items are displayed on the CoveoMap as red markers.
-As for the results list, it is populated with the most relevant items.
-After the first query is performed, the list will be updated displaying only the most relevant items, and the map will display the relevant items with blue markers and the less relevant with lighter red markers.
+After the first query is performed, the result list will be updated displaying only the most relevant items.
+The map will display the same items as the list as blue markers, and the less relevant with lighter red markers.

 Here is a close view of a result template: